 - Multi-agent collaboration: Agents interact with one another, coordinate workflows, and form dynamic orchestration networks.

-Why Now?
-The Drivers of Agentic AI Adoption
+Why 2026?
+The Market Drivers Behind Agentic AI Adoption

 Several powerful market and technology trends are converging to make Agentic AI not just possible, but essential for competitive enterprises: